 Scope tests in BT refer to whether WTP is sensitive to the magnitude of change in the level of provision of the ecosystem service.
 A challenge in benefit transfer for accounting is the aggregation or scaling over different scopes of change than in the original studies.
 Some benefit transfer studies are nevertheless conducted with the implicit assumption that marginal values can be averaged or transferred without scope differences (Johnston et al., 2015).
-Linear in variables valuation functions don't capture patterns of diminishing returns.
+Valuation functions that are linear in their variables don't capture patterns of diminishing returns.
 Micro-economic theory expects diminishing marginal utility of returns, or conversely increasing marginal utility with scarcity, depending on the direction of annual change.